phunky-phresh/project0-TicTacToe/README.md

   if (count === 9)
 ```
+#### Media Query

+When trying to set media queries for the background image,
 ### Can it be fixed?
 For sure, once the code is more refined, it will hopefully require a lot less code to factor in this type of win. for now, just **try not to lose, player two!**
 ## Acknowledgement